-At Molehill Primary Academy we understand how important the creative arts are to the children we work with.
+At Molehill Primary Academy we understand how important the creative arts are to the children we teach.
 The creative arts, in all its varied forms, plays a vital role in the development of well-rounded and balanced individuals and they allow scope for personal expression, enjoyment, creative action, imagination, inventiveness and emotional response.
 Each art form is a means of communication or language where children learn to ‘read’ different ideas about the world.
-The school firmly believes that art is a vital part of children’s education, with a significant and valuable role in the taught curriculum and the enrichment opportunities offered to pupils.
-The school aims to deliver a high quality arts provision where lessons are engaging, meaningful and purposeful whilst encouraging the development of active and independent learners.
-We intend for pupils to gain a firm understanding of what the arts are by including visual art, design technology, dance, drama and music in our curriculum.
-Our objective at Molehill is to help children develop a curiosity for the arts, as well as an understanding and acceptance of the validity and importance of all types of art.
+The school firmly believes that visual art, along with other art forms, is a vital part of children’s education with a significant and valuable role in the taught curriculum and the enrichment opportunities offered to pupils.
+The school aims to deliver a high quality visual arts provision where lessons are engaging, meaningful and purposeful whilst encouraging the development of active and independent learners.
+We intend for pupils to gain a firm understanding of what visual arts are by including visual art in all it’s different forms: drawing, painting, sculpture, printing, collage and digital art.
+Through studying different artist and architects, we also intend for pupils at the academy to develop a deep understanding of different art movements, time periods and techniques.
+We want pupils at Molehill to develop a curiosity for visual art, as well as an understanding and acceptance of the validity and importance of all types of art.
 We are also committed to ensuring children understand the value and importance of the arts in the wider community.
-The children are able to develop their learner profile attributes through creative opportunities, they develop an appreciation and awareness of the world through artistic representation and an understanding of the power of art to communicate and influence change.
+Children are able to develop their learner profile attributes through creative opportunities, they develop an appreciation and awareness of the world through artistic representation and also an understanding of the power of art to communicate and influence change.

-The teaching and implementation of the Arts at Molehill Primary Academy is based on the National Curriculum.
-We use our Foundation Subjects Tracker to ensure all knowledge and skills from the National Curriculum are planned and delivered through from years 1-6.
-In the National Curriculum, the arts are broken down into Art, Design Technology and Music.
+The teaching and implementation of Visual Arts at Molehill Primary Academy is based on the National Curriculum.
+We use our Foundation Subjects Assessment Tracker and Schemes of Learning to ensure all knowledge and skills from the National Curriculum are planned and delivered through from years 1-6.
 The National Curriculum objectives link very closely with the coverage set out in the PYP Scope and Sequence and where possible the skills and knowledge from the National Curriculum are delivered in the context of PYP inquiries.
-When this is not possible, teachers plan independent ‘stand-alone’ sequences of lessons to ensure the children have access to a broad, balanced and ambitious curriculum.
+When this is not possible, teachers plan independent discrete sequences of lessons to ensure the children have access to a broad, balanced and ambitious curriculum.

-The children’s learning is further enhanced with a whole school arts week in Term 5, extra-curricular opportunities such as choir and arts clubs and where possible, the opportunity to work with local artists and get involved in projects in the wider community.
-As a school we participate in larger trust events such as the Leigh Innovate, trust wide art competitions and talent competitions.
+The children’s learning is further enhanced with a whole school Arts Exhibition in Module 6, extra-curricular opportunities such as choir and arts clubs and where possible, the opportunity to work with local artists and get involved in projects in the wider community.
+As a school we participate in larger trust events such as Trust wide art competitions and talent competitions.

-Teacher’s assess the children’s progress regularly throughout sequences of lessons taught as part of their routine assessment for learning, making adaptations to pace and challenge as required.
-In the visual arts and DT, we use sketchbooks to record the experiences, experimentations and observations the pupils make in the process of developing their curriculum knowledge and skills.
-Children work on their own and in collaboration with others and produce work in two and three dimensions.
-The sketchbooks provide teachers and leaders with a window into the provision across the school and are a great way to see progression through the year groups.
-In music, teachers make ongoing assessments throughout lessons, gauging pupil understanding.
-Where necessary, the children make written recordings such as developing their own graphical scores or using notation which are used as part of a more formalised assessment.
-Recordings are taken of a variety of performances to enable teachers to assess the playing and performing aspects of the curriculum.
+Teacher’s assess the children’s progress regularly throughout sequences of learning taught as part of their routine assessment for learning, making adaptations to pace and challenge as required.
+In the visual arts, we use sketchbooks to record the experiences, experimentations and observations the pupils make in the process of developing their curriculum knowledge and skills.
+Children work on their own and in collaboration with others and produce work in two and three dimensions as well as developing their ability to talk confidently using a wide variety of art related language.
+The sketchbooks provide teachers and leaders with a window into the high;y effective provision across the school and are a great way to see progression through the year groups.